Fuzzy-ma/Prowess-Tracker-legal/privacy.md

-# Privacy Policy for Sokka Prowess Tracker
+# Privacy Policy for Prowess Tracker

 **Last updated:** January 7, 2025

 ## Overview

-Sokka Prowess Tracker ("the App") is a companion app for Magic: The Gathering players.
+Prowess Tracker ("the App") is a companion app for Magic: The Gathering players.
 Your privacy is important to us.
 This policy explains how we handle your data.

 ## Data Collection